YinJC/uk-tex-faq/FAQ-nopagebrk.md

----
-layout: page
-title: Preventing page breaks between lines
+# Preventing page breaks between lines
----

 One commonly requires that a block of typeset material be kept on the same page; it turns out to be surprisingly tricky to arrange this.